anacrolix/btlink/README.md

 #### Torrent path schema

 Files within a torrent are exposed with a path equal to the components of the `path` list in the `info` `files` field joined with `/`.
 There may be additional special paths exposed within at `/.btlink/` and `/.well-known/` as found appropriate.
+Currently the info `name` is ignored, however for compatibility with webseeding, it may be exposed in a special directory for that purpose (possibly in `/.btlink/`).

 #### Proxy btlink schema